HUPO-PSI/proxi-schemas/README.md

 The **Pro**teomics e**X**pression **I**nterface is a suite of integrated APIs each targeting a different aspect of exchanging proteomics information between ProteomeXchange data partners and consumers.

-Here, all the api running can be hit: http://proteomecentral.proteomexchange.org/PROXI.php
+Here, all running APIs can be queried: [https://proteomecentral.proteomexchange.org/usi/](https://proteomecentral.proteomexchange.org/usi/)

 ## Structure of the Repository